raspberrypilearning/grow-a-dragonfly/en/step_3.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Characters that move around on their own in games are sometimes called <span style="color: #0faeb0">**mobs**</span>, short for mobile.
+Characters that move around on their own in games are sometimes called <span style="color: #0faeb0">**mobs**</span>, short for mobiles.
 Can you think of a game that has mobs?</p>

 There's a fly in the 'Frog 2' sprite that you can use.

 --- task ---

-Add the 'Frog 2' sprite to your project.
+Add the **Frog 2** sprite to your project.
 Rename the sprite to 'Insect':

 ![The Sprite list with Frog 2 sprite added.
 The Sprite name property shows 'Insect'.](images/fly-sprite.png)

 --- /task ---

-You only need the fly, not the Frog.
+You only need the fly, not the frog.

 --- task ---
 Click on the **Costumes** tab.
 Click on the fly to select it and click on the **Copy** icon.